 Work within your limits: if you are cold, always get out, get dry and get warm: do not endanger yourself by completing the swim session.
 You are responsible for your own safety, so be carefil.
 See the 8 questions Winter Swimmers Ask About Cold, Understanding Hypothermia and Winter Kit.

 Huge thanks to Dan Bullock, head swim coach at Swim For Tri (SFT), for sharing his expertise and enthusiasm for swimming with us all.
-Dan is also author of The OSS Dart10k training plan.
-He has been coaching since 1990 and is a former triathlete and open water swimmer who has helped thousands get fit and faster, from their first novice open water swim to The Channel.
+Dan has been coaching since 1990 and is a former triathlete and open water swimmer who has helped thousands get fit and faster, from their first novice open water swim to The English Channel.
 He has been the National Masters Open Water Champion repeatedly since 2008.
 Follow him on Twitter, Facebook and Insta.